 How to Process Voice Recordings in DaVinci Resolve Using Fairlight (Free)

-Having great audio for your video is pretty much essential to hold your audience’s interest, but what does great audio mean?
+Having great audio for your video is much essential to hold your audience’s interest, but what does great audio mean?
 When it comes to dialogue, or really any audio for that matter, you are looking for the sounds recorded to be a listening pleasure.

 How to Sweeten Spoken-Word Audio and Dialogue in Resolve Using Fairlight